-6.3.8 Function Display
+4.3.8 Function Display

-Whether functions 0-12 are on or off for the currently active loco address is displayed on the top line of the LCD.
-In other words, the functions for the active throttle (the one with blinking smoke) are displayed.
+Whether functions 0-12 are on or off for the currently active loco address they are displayed on the top line of the LCD.
+The functions for the active throttle (the one with blinking smoke) are displayed.
 To view the function status of either throttle, simply press the throttle knob to display the active functions for that throttle.

-6.3.9 Track Power Indicator
+4.3.9 Track Power Indicator +

-This very small star shaped dot (shown larger than life above) located in the top line of the LCD on the right side indicates the status of the track power.

-No indicator = System track power is OFF (Press PWR followed by N-) Indicator On Steady = System track power is ON (Press PWR followed by Y+)

-Blinking Indicator = System is in "STOP" and track power is ON (Press PWR followed by Y+ and Y+ again)
+- This very small star shaped dot (shown larger than life above) located in the top line of the LCD on the right side indicates the status of the track power. - No indicator = System track power is OFF (Press PWR followed by N-) Indicator On Steady = System track power is ON(Press PWR followed by Y+) - Blinking Indicator = System is in "STOP" and track power is ON (Press PWR followed by Y+ and Y+ again)

-6.3.10 Tetherless Indicator
+4.3.10 Tetherless Indicator